A Planet for the President: Domestic politics

-"Oh, I get it.
-We need to deflect attention from Chuck and Geraldine."

-"That's one way of looking at it.
-I'd say it was Chuck and Geraldine and the celebs and General Sherman."

-"Anna.
-Are you really sure about this? [...]
-People will be killed."

-"Anna Prascilowicz gave Vince a long hard look.
-"You know, Vince, sometimes I worry about you."

-Four hours later the airstrike on Haiti went ahead.
-In the depths of the Haitian mangrove swamps, one guerrilla, eleven fishermen, and twenty-two villagers were killed in the space of seven minutes.
-The President went live on television that night to praise the nation's vigilance in saving America from a ruthless terrorist attack.

-At a later point in the novel, the President's inner circle will even launch a chemical attack on the unsuspecting—and innocent—Justices of the Supreme Court, all nine of whom will be killed in the attack.
+Later, the President's inner circle launches a chemical attack on the Supreme Court, killing all nine Justices.

-Citizens' First Amendment rights are more and more ignored by the Administration.
-For example, freedom of the press is practically non-existent; many political opponents have had to go underground after the media were gleichgeschaltet.
+Citizens' First Amendment rights are increasingly ignored.
+For example, freedom of the press is practically non-existent; many political opponents are forced underground after the media is strictly controlled.
 Covert listening devices have been widely installed so that no one can be sure that their conversation is not being listened to, recorded, transcribed, and archived for future use.

 The U.S. defense budget is the largest in history, while there is no discernible social safety net any longer.
 The Administration encourages citizens to live by traditional American values.
 Foreign food imports as well as vegetarianism are frowned upon; the number of females in leading positions has been reduced to a few token women; teen abstinence rallies are regularly organised; homosexuality is generally considered unnatural.
 A strong Christian element pervades the decision-making process in the White House.

 The product of these developments is a thoroughly hypocritical society.
-Vince Lennox, for example, who frequently has to eat cheeseburgers with his boss, does not dare admit to the President that he is actually a vegetarian.
-Various celebrities publicly support the campaigns for moral integrity and sexual abstinence while behind closed doors indulging in pornography, promiscuity and all kinds of perversions.
+For example, Special Assistant Vince Lennox frequently eats cheeseburgers with the President, hiding his vegetarianism.
+Meanwhile, celebrities publicly support moral campaigns while privately indulging in promiscuity.
 The President himself, whose son comes out during a live television broadcast, more and more often locks himself in his private study adjacent to the Oval Office to "be alone with his God", a phrase which is very soon recognized by everyone on the presidential staff as a euphemism for drinking bourbon.